epixinvites/epixinvites.github.io/arch.md

 `grub-install --target=x86_64-efi --efi-directory=/mnt/boot/efi --bootloader-id=GRUB` to install grub bootloader, if you would want to change the id of the bootloader, feel free to change `--bootloader-id=name-of-your-choice`.

+There's another option only available for EFI which is the `--removeable` flag, which is to indicate that the installation is removable.

 And lastly, you'll need to generate a GRUB config. `grub-mkconfig -o /boot/grub/grub.cfg` to make the config.

 ### Setting up the repositories